luna-nightbyte/ML-process/README.md

 # ML (Model learning) Processing

-This is a project created to automate some training tasks for YOLO object detection models.
+This is a project created to automate some tasks for YOLO object detection models.
-Run a docker app on a video and generate dataset fro docker training app.
+Run a docker app on a video and generate dataset for docker training app.
+Or run object detection on input folder/webcam/external camera.

+Probably possible to tweak to input a video stream from a local ip camera as well.

 *Note: Always verify any atuo generated annotations using a software like [LabelImg](https://github.com/HumanSignal/labelImg)*